 Di Mattina Playground

-When he returned to Brooklyn, DiMattina began to focus on his education.
-He finished high school, college, and law school, and was admitted to the Bar in 1954.
-As Membership Chairman of the Veterans of Foreign Wars (VFW), he organized 16 Posts in Brooklyn and in 1951, was elected County Commander.
+When he returned to Brooklyn, DiMattina completed his education, attended law school, and was admitted to the Bar in 1954.
+As Membership Chairman of the Veterans of Foreign Wars (VFW), he organized sixteen Posts in Brooklyn and in 1951, was elected County Commander.
 His service to the New York State VFW Headquarters included Loyalty Day Chairman, Chairman of the Department Rehabilitation Committee, member of the Department Legislative Committee, Department Inspector, and Judge Advocate.

-DiMattina was also Junior Vice Commander, Senior Vice Commander, and by the 1965 election, New York State Commander of the Veterans of Foreign Wars of the United States.
-DiMattina served as a United States Government Appeals Agent for the Local Draft Board, a member of the Civilian Advisory Board to the Third Naval District, a Grand Knight of Our Lady of Loretto Council No. 585, and Assistant Counsel to the Minority Leader of the New York State Assembly from 1963-1964.
+DiMattina held a number of important positions locally and nationally.
+During the 1960s he was New York State Commander of the Veterans of Foreign Wars of the United States.
+DiMattina served as a United States Government Appeals Agent for the Local Draft Board, a Grand Knight of Our Lady of Loretto Council No. 585, and Assistant Counsel to the Minority Leader of the New York State Assembly from 1963-1964.
 At the time of his death, DiMattina was the Counsel to the Speaker of the Assembly on Military and Patriotic Affairs.

-The City of New York acquired the two parcels of land that form DiMattina Park in three steps.
+The City acquired the two parcels of land that form DiMattina Park in three phases.
 The smaller (.52 acre) section bound by Rapelye, Woodhull, and Hicks Streets was acquired in 1941 and 1942, and the larger (1.38 acre) section, bound by Rapelye, Hicks, and Cole Streets, was acquired in 1947.
-Parks received both parcels from the City in 1947, and a 1967 Local law named the larger section for DiMattina, technically leaving the smaller section nameless.
-In 1987, Commissioner Stern noticed the oversight and applied the name to both.
+NYC Parks received both parcels from the City in 1947, and a 1967 local law named the larger section for DiMattina, leaving the smaller section nameless.
+In 1987, NYC Parks Commissioner Henry J. Stern noticed the oversight and applied the name to both.